HeinzDev/VaporWave/README.md

-This is an simple front-end site used to test some design patterns and make some studies about HTML, CSS, Bootstrap and design/programming concepts.
+This is an simple front-end site used to test some design patterns and make some studies about HTML, CSS, Bootstrap and design/programming concepts for a college project.

-This is just an college project and was NOT made to take it as serious site.

 Deploy link: https://vapor-wave-nine.vercel.app